The high type quadratic Siegel disks are Jordan domains: Near-parabolic renormalization scheme

-In the following, we use $h'$ to denote $\partial h/\partial z$ if $h$ is holomorphic and to denote $\partial \overline{h}/\partial z$ if $h$ is anti-holomorphic.
-The following result is useful in the estimation of the Euclidean length of the curves in Fatou coordinate planes.
+In the following, we use $h'$ to denote $\partial h/\partial z$ if $h$ is holomorphic and denote $\partial \overline{h}/\partial z$ if $h$ is anti-holomorphic.
+The following result is useful in the estimate of the Euclidean length of curves in Fatou coordinate planes.

-\begin{prop} There exist positive constants $r_4\in(0,r_3']$, $D_2'$, $D_6'$ and $D_6>0$ such that for all $f\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in(0,r_4]$, we have \begin{enumerate} \item If $\zeta\in\MD_f$ with $\im\zeta\geq 1/(4\alpha)$, then
+\begin{prop} There exist positive constants $\varepsilon_4\in(0,\varepsilon_3']$ and $D_2'$, $D_6'$, $D_6>1$ such that for all $f\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in(0,\varepsilon_4]$, we have \begin{enumerate} \item If $\zeta\in\MD_f$ with $\im\zeta\geqslant 1/(4\alpha)$, then

-\item If $\zeta\in\MD_f$ with $\im \zeta\in[-2,1/(4\alpha)]$ and $\varrho:=\min\{|\zeta|,\,|\zeta-1/\alpha|\}\geq D_6'$, then
+\item If $\zeta\in\MD_f$ with $\im \zeta\in[-2,1/(4\alpha)]$ and $r=\min\{|\zeta|,\,|\zeta-1/\alpha|\}\geqslant D_6'$, then

-where $D_2'$ and $D_6'$ are chosen such that $\varrho-D_2'\log(2+\varrho)\geq 2$ if $\varrho\geq D_6'$. \end{enumerate} \end{prop}
+where $D_2'$ and $D_6'$ are chosen such that $r-2D_2'\log(2+r)\geqslant 4$ if $r\geqslant D_6'$. \end{enumerate} \end{prop}

-\begin{proof} Part (a) has been proved in \cite[Proposition 3.3]{Che13}.
-We only need to prove part (b).
-For this we define a continuous function
+\begin{proof} Part (a) is proved in \cite[Proposition 3.3]{Che13}.
+We only prove Part (b).
+For the continuous function